Joe Biden makes extreme gun-control push — or another gaffe

 Campaigning Monday in Iowa, Mr. Biden demanded the elimination of “magazines that can hold multiple bullets in them,” calling such a ban so obvious that only ill motive could explain it.

-“The idea that we don’t have elimination of assault-type weapons magazines that can hold multiple bullets in them is absolutely mindless.
+“The idea that we don’t have elimination of assault-type weapons, magazines that can hold multiple bullets in them is absolutely mindless.
 It is no violation of the 2nd Amendment.
 It’s just a bow to the special interests of the gun manufacturers and the NRA,” he said at a Labor Day picnic in Cedar Rapids.

 The phrase “magazines that can hold multiple bullets” raised eyebrows, though.
-Ryan Saavedra of the Daily Wire explained why, while posted the clip.
+Ryan Saavedra of the Daily Wire explained why, while posting the clip.

 “Joe Biden makes the most extreme gun-control push of all the 2020 Democrat presidential candidates: Biden calls for banning ‘magazines that can hold multiple bullets in them.’
 All magazines hold ‘multiple bullets,’ that’s the point.
 This call from Biden would ban most handguns,” Mr. Saavedra wrote.